joshuaify/Monnify-Payment-Gateway-API/README.md

-# Monnify-Payment-Gateway-API
-Sure, here is the improved text formatted for easy copying:

----

 # Monnify Payment Gateway API

 Welcome to the Monnify Payment Gateway API repository.
 This repository contains libraries and scripts for integrating the Monnify Payment Gateway across various programming languages and frameworks.